Econ 11, Markets and Prices, 9:15 AM

 "Markets and Prices" deals with individuals, households, communities, firms, and governments in their roles as economizing producers, traders, consumers, and governors.
 It is about human choice and action within the constraints of the physical and governmental environment.
 Microeconomics includes utility, consumer choice, supply and demand, opportunity costs, prices, marginal costs and benefits, externalities, and the impact of government spending and taxes.

-You should take a professional attitude as a true student of the subject, and as a rule, never let any word or concept go past you that you do not thoroughly understand.
+You the student should take a professional attitude as a true student of the subject, and as a rule, never let any word or concept go past you that you do not thoroughly understand.
 Do not be afraid or embarrassed to ask questions.
 It is your job to thoroughly understand the material.

 The objectives of the course: